ScriptBasic/WinPBX/docs/Oxygen/Variables.md

 # Variables and User Defined Types

-Variables represent numeric or string values.
+* `Variables` represent numeric or string values.
 The value of a variable can change during program execution.

-Constants are numbers or strings which cannot be changed after they are defined.
+* `Constants` are numbers or strings which cannot be changed after they are defined.

-Equates are constants prefixed by the symbols `$` (string equates) or `%` (numeric equates).
+* `Equates` are constants prefixed by the symbols `$` (string equates) or `%` (numeric equates).

-Enums are groups of logically related numeric equates.
+* `Enums` are groups of logically related numeric equates.
+* `User defined types`(UDTs) are custom data types containing one or more data fields.
+* `Unions` are similar to a user defined types, except that the elements of a union occupy the same space in memory.

 ### Variables